-Because surrogacy laws differ by state, there is no one answer to this question.
-Forty six US states recognize gestational surrogacy, and women from those states can apply to become a surrogate with Circle Surrogacy.
-There are 4 US states that do not recognize gestational surrogacy, and surrogacy contracts are "illegal" in those states (women who live in New York, Nebraska, Michigan and Louisiana are not able to apply to become surrogates at this time).
+From a high level, you should know that 47 US states recognize gestational surrogacy, and women from those states can apply to become a surrogate with Circle Surrogacy.
+There are 4 US states that do not recognize gestational surrogacy, and surrogacy contracts are "illegal" in those states (women who live in Nebraska, Michigan and Louisiana are not able to apply to become surrogates at this time).

 If you're an intended parent, you can become a parent no matter where you live.
 The laws in the state where your surrogate lives – and will give birth – are the surrogacy laws that matter.
 Intended parents can live in any US state – or internationally – and will follow the laws on the state where their surrogate resides.

 The next important thing to understand is that ‘surrogacy law’ doesn’t just mean one statute or code.
 There are actually several different issues at play here.
 Let’s break down the complexity by looking at a few major pieces.

 Your surrogacy agreement (or contract) is the foundation of your journey.
 Every surrogacy contract is unique, and there’s endless variety in how they’re developed and negotiated.
 But one thing everyone agrees upon is that you shouldn’t go it alone.
 Rather than trying to develop your own contract (which will almost surely lead to confusion and conflict), work with an established surrogacy program like Circle.
 Our on-staff experts and legal counsel will ensure that everyone’s rights are protected - or refer you to the right surrogacy lawyer - so you can rest easy and focus on your journey.

 So what exactly does a surrogacy agreement do?
 To put it simply, it says what all your major rights and responsibilities are during the surrogacy process.
 That includes...